Swissbite/node-package-comparator/README.md

 Currently, I see no benefit for a user to have an account.

 ## License
-Node Package Comparator is licensed under [GNU GPL 3.0](http://www.gnu.org/licenses/gpl).
+Node Package Comparator is licensed under [GNU Affero GPL 3.0](http://www.gnu.org/licenses/agpl).